junxit/us-congress-bills-114/derived/amendments.md

 ### 10 U.S.C. § 2302

-> in subparagraph (B), as redesignated by paragraph (3), by striking “this subsection”and inserting “this paragraph”; and
+> in subparagraph (B), as redesignated by paragraph (3), by striking “this subsection” and inserting “this paragraph”; and

 | | |
 |---|---|